 All Public Safety Officers are designated "persons in charge" concerning trespass authority and are authorized to exclude persons, who are deemed in violation of campus policies or criminal statutes, from the campus and to issue a notice of trespass.
-The jurisdictional authority is limited to only Central Oregon Community College properties and facilities.
+The jurisdictional authority is limited to only Central Oregon Community College properties, facilities, and College owned roadways and parking lots.